-Kathleen Dean Moore is a writer, moral philosopher, and environmental thought-leader, devoted to an unrelenting defense of the future against those who would pillage and wreck the planet.
+Kathleen Dean Moore is a writer, moral philosopher, and environmental thought-leader, devoted to the defense of the lovely, reeling world.

-Two years ago, Moore left the University in order to write and speak full-time about the moral urgency of action to stop fossil fuels and the consequent global warming.
-She has addressed audiences ranging from 350.org activists to Nobel Conference scholars to Disneyworld executives and students all over the country -- Alaska to Texas, New York to California -- calling people to clarity and moral courage as they confront the forces that would wreck the world.
-Her new project, "A Call to Life: Variations on a Theme of Extinction," is a collaboration with classical pianist Rachelle McCabe.
+Moore is a “public philosopher” who speaks widely and offers workshops about the moral obligation to stop fossil fuels and the climate chaos they are causing.
+She has addressed audiences ranging from 350.org activists to Nobel Conference scholars to Disneyworld executives and students all over the country, calling people to moral courage as they confront the forces that would wreck the world.

-Kathleen is embedded in a family of environmentalists and biologists.
+Moore is joyously embedded in a family of environmentalists and biologists.
 Her parents were science educators who led nature walks in the beech-maple forests in Ohio.
 Her husband, Frank, a neurobiologist, is an expert on amphibian behavior.
-Her daughter, Erin, is an architecture professor at the University of Oregon, specializing in green construction.
-Her son, Jonathan, is a professor of coastal studies at Simon Fraser University in British Columbia.
-Kathleen and her husband live in Corvallis, Oregon, and in the summers, in a cabin where two creeks and a bear trail meet a tidal cove in Alaska's maritime wilderness.
+Their daughter, Erin, is the Head of the School of Architecture and Environment at the University of Oregon; and their son, Jonathan, holds the Liber Ero Chair in Coastal Studies and Management at Simon Fraser University in British Columbia.
+Between them, they have given Moore three grandchildren who are wildly in love with the world.
+Kathleen and her husband live in Corvallis, Oregon, but spend summers in a cabin where two creeks and a bear trail meet a tidal cove in Alaska's maritime wilderness.